briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         the act prohibited in subsection (a)(1) of this section is committed is the other natural parent or is the putative other natural parent.

-    12. _(12)_ “Person living as a spouse” means a person who is living or has lived with the person against whom the act prohibited in subsection (a)(1) of this section is committed in a common law marital relationship, who otherwise is cohabiting with that person, or who otherwise has cohabited
+    12. _(12)_ "Person living as a spouse" means a person who is living or has lived with the person against whom the act prohibited in subsection (a)(1) of this section is committed in a common law marital relationship, who otherwise is cohabiting with that person, or who otherwise has cohabited